kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-20-extract-a-set-of-straightforward-do-s-and-don-ts.md

    ## Conclusion

-   OOP ... doesn't prevent you from designing sub-optimal solutions to a problem.
+   OOP doesn't prevent you from creating sub-optimal solutions to a problem.

+   Bear in mind that
-   OOP gives you a set of tools that can be used or abused.
+   the set of tools which OOP gives you can be abused.

    An experienced programmer knows that, when choosing between a solution that's less object-oriented